Folly 2015 Information Session

 Anne Rieselbach, The Architectural League

-Folly 2013 winners Toshihiro Oki with team members Jen Wood and Jared Diganci will discuss their experience building “tree wood,” their prize-winning entry that remains on view at Socrates through March 2014.
-They will be joined by Elissa Goldstone, Exhibition Program Manager at Socrates, who will outline the Park’s history and resources, as well as the Folly construction process and site details; and Anne Rieselbach, Program Director at the League, who will discuss the competition and selection process.
+Folly 2014 winners Jason Austin and Aleksandr Mergold of Austin + Mergold will discuss their experience building their prize-winning entry SuralArk.
+They will be joined by Elissa Goldstone, Director of Exhibitions at Socrates, who will discuss the park’s history, studio residency, and resources, as well as the Folly site details and construction process.
+Goldstone will also talk about past winning entries and the teams’ experiences in 2012 and 2013.
+Anne Rieselbach, Program Director at the League, will outline the competition and selection process.
+There will be additional time for questions.

-The competition’s winner will receive a $5,000 production grant to fund their project, as well as full access to the resources and fabrication facilities of Socrates’ outdoor studio during a two-month residency at the Park, beginning in March 2014.
-The winning folly will be on display from May to August 2014.
+The competition’s winner will receive a $5,000 production grant towards realizing that proposed project.
+The recipient will also have full access to the resources and fabrication facilities of Socrates Sculpture Park’s outdoor studio during a two-month residency at the park, beginning in March 2015.
+The completed project is scheduled to open in early May 2015 for a public exhibition.

 The Architectural League of New York